holtwick/hostic/README.md

 Some features:

 - **Supports JSX** but is not related to any framework like React, Vue or Svelte
-- Implements a light way DOM abstraction (VDOM) to easily allow **post process** tasks like calculating image sizes, optimize for SEO, etc.
+- Implements a light way DOM abstraction ([hostic-dom](https://github.com/holtwick/hostic-dom)) to easily allow **post process** tasks like calculating image sizes, optimize for SEO, etc.
 - **Real time preview** with self reloading pages.
 Experiment with different designs or contents.
 - **Any file type** can be created like XML sitemaps of RSS feeds, robots.txt or whatever you need
 - Great **Markdown support**: Write your articles using Markdown and refer to assets used in it.
 Hostic puts it all together.
 Works great with [OnePile.app](https://onepile.app?ref=hostic&kw=github).